-The ideal approach to keeping your garage refrigerator running at peak performance is to regulate the garage air temperature, heating or cooling it as needed.
+The ideal approach to keeping your garage refrigerator running at peak performance is to regulate the garage air temperature.
+This may be carried out by heating or installing a garage air conditioner.
 Since this may involve retro-fitting the garage with insulation and venting, it will likely get expensive quickly.
 A better option is often to condition a small space within the garage, by framing an enclosed space around the fridge.

 This allows you to moderate the heat and cold only around the fridge.
 As a bonus, a climate-controlled space allows you to store other temperature-sensitive items like paint without worrying about them freezing or overheating.

 If building an enclosure to cool or heat a garage fridge isn’t in your budget, or you simply aren’t interested in that large of a project, there are simpler options available depending on your local climate.